kubernetes-sigs/cluster-api/cmd/clusterctl/test/README.md

 	SKIP_DOCKER_BUILD=1 ./run-e2e.sh

-You can also specifiy a pre-build image and skip the build:
+You can also specify a pre-build image and skip the build:

 	SKIP_DOCKER_BUILD=1 MANAGER_IMAGE=gcr.io/my-project-name/docker-provider-manager-amd64:dev ./run-e2e.sh